 Then…the hills.
 If I had been driving, I probably wouldn’t have even noticed them.
 But, on a bike?
 Please.
 No amount of standing climbs in spinning would have helped me.
 Since I’m a weakling, I got off my bike and walked as soon as I sensed a one-degree incline.

 Oh, and if you’ve done the math, you would have realized that I hadn’t even reached the halfway point of the ride.
 Joy.

 After a lot of walking and not so much biking, I finally reached Frutillar in three hours.
 I saw the exterior of the much hyped concert hall but was too dumb (dazed?) to remember to take a photo.
 Instead, I took photos of Volcán Osorno across the lake.

 If you ask for a snack in Frutillar, you’re going to get a recommendation for kuchen.
 I went to Kuchenladen for a raspberry version.

-My original plan was to bike back to my hostel (plans – why we do we make them?), but my tshirt and backpack were still soaked with sweat from the ride to Frutillar.
-Luckily, my hostel had a system where we could leave the bike at the concert hall as long as we texted a photo.
+My original plan was to bike back to my hostel (plans…why we do we make them?), but my tshirt and backpack were still soaked with sweat from the ride to Frutillar.
+Luckily, my hostel had an arrangement where we could leave the bike at the concert hall as long as we texted a photo.
 A staff member would later pick up the bike.
-Smart, huh?
+Genius.
 I suspect my hostel must have seen its fair share of overconfident backpackers who couldn’t make the return trip.